-Special rules apply to exemptions for the part of the tax year a dual-status taxpayer is a nonresident alien if the taxpayer is a resident of Canada, Mexico, Japan, or Korea, is a U.S. national, or is a student or business apprentice from India.
+Special rules apply to exemptions for the part of the tax year you are a nonresident alien if you are a resident of Canada, Mexico, Japan, or Korea, are a U.S. national, or are a student or business apprentice from India.
 For more information, see Exemptions in chapter 5.